QS Orchestra

 What framework do you build on?

-LangGraph for orchestration graphs by default.
-Custom Python or TypeScript runtime on request — especially when the deployment target has framework constraints.
+A battle-tested orchestration runtime by default.
+Custom Python or TypeScript on request — especially when the deployment target has framework constraints.
 The composition pattern is framework-agnostic; we pick what fits your stack.

 Who owns the composition after delivery?